 Clinical Review Service

 Often, even with the further information you have provided about your relatives care requirements in the Questionnaire, it will still be difficult for our nurses to determine whether your relative may be eligible for funding or not.

-In these circumstances we may offer to undertake our Checklist Review Service to you.
+In these circumstances we may offer to undertake our Clinical Review Service to you.

-If you proceed with our Checklist Review Service, we will send one of our experienced NHS Healthcare Funding specialist nurses to meet both you and your relative to carry out an independent assessment of their care needs, face to face.
+If you proceed with our Clinical Review Service, we will send one of our experienced NHS Healthcare Funding specialist nurses to meet both you and your relative to carry out an independent assessment of their care needs, face to face.

 Following the assessment meeting, our nurse will produce a detailed report which we will send to you setting out our nurse’s assessment of you relatives care needs.
 This report follows the same format as the Decision Support Tool (DST) used by the NHS in determining a patient’s eligibility for NHS Continuing Healthcare Funding.

 The report will help you to understand whether in our view there is any realistic prospect of arguing that your relative should potentially qualify for NHS Continuing Healthcare Funding.

 If the report concludes that our nurse believes that your relative may not qualify for funding at the moment, you will be able to use the report going forward in order to monitor important changes in your relative’s condition, which may mean that they are likely to meet the funding criteria in the future.
 Furthermore, the report will also give you the reassurance of knowing that the matter has been assessed objectively by a skilled nurse who has a wealth of experience in this field, but who is completely independent of the NHS.